Travel insurance for Singapore

 - Petty crime.
 Be aware of the risk of pickpocketing and street theft at Changi Airport, tourist destinations, hotels and on public transport.
 Stay alert and keep at least one credit card and/or cash separate from your wallet.

 - Monsoons.
 The monsoon season in Singapore is from December to March and from June to September.
 Strong winds and heavy rain during these times can severely disrupt travel plans, so check the weather reports before you leave and while in Singapore.
-Give yourself plenty of time to get to the airport if you’re traveling during heavy rain.
+Give yourself plenty of time to get to the airport if you’re travelling during heavy rain.

 Safety tips for Singapore